-The Leeds Sustainable Curriculum is guided and advised by a Working Group to ensure the University achieves the strategic aims of:
+The Leeds Sustainable Curriculum is guided and advised by a Working Group to ensure the University achieves the strategic objectives of:

-- Enhance and embed provision of sustainability learning and content across all levels of the undergraduate and postgraduate curriculum (highlighting how learning aligns to the UN SDGs)
+- Enhancing and embedding provision across all levels of undergraduate and postgraduate curriculum (highlighting how learning aligns to the UN SDGs)

-- Enabling students to learn across disciplinary boundaries without difficulty and ensure a permanent sustainability teaching offer by integrating with the broader curriculum strategy and governance systems.
+- Enabling students to learn across disciplinary boundaries and ensure a permanent sustainability teaching offer

-- Develop sustainable ways of delivery, assessment and infrastructure for the Leeds curriculum.
+- Developing sustainable ways of structuring, delivering and assessing the Leeds curriculum